This post may contain affiliate links. See my policy page for more info.

 Hadia explains over tea that she is actually Abed’s 2nd wife, his first was tragically shot to death by a settler outside their home.
 While pregnant.
 Her son was blinded by a bleach attack in Hebron’s market.

-Next we visit Sa’heed and his family who also live beside settlements.
+Next, we visit Sa’heed and his family who also live beside Israeli settlements.

-He shows us where IDF soldiers raided and ransacked their home in the middle of the night, how settlers regularly climb onto their roof to destroy water tanks.
+He shows us where IDF soldiers raided and ransacked their home in the middle of the night, how Israeli settlers regularly climb onto their roof to cut holes into their water tanks.

-We are all at a loss for words.
+We are all at a loss for words, unable to imagine living like this.

 The Israeli Side (H2)